aggarwalsejal/Camera-App/README.md

 <p align=center>Visit the website and try it once https://camera-cq86.onrender.com/ :heart:</p>

 # Functionalities:
-This project have different formatting
+This project have different functionality

 * we can capture the picture
 * we can record the video